How to create sprite sheets & animations for PixiJS 8

 Using MultiPack with PixiJS

 MultiPack is a feature of TexturePacker that allows you to pack many sprites at once.
-It automatically adds new sprite sheets if the space is not sufficient.
-This makes handling many sprites much easier for you.
+It automatically adds new sprite sheets if there isn't enough space.
+This makes handling many sprites much easier.

 Enabling MultiPack in TexturePacker